WandThe Magic Wand and Other Operators

 Qed.

-The predicate qwand satisfies numerous properties that are the direct counterpart of the properties on hwand.
+The predicate qwand satisfies numerous properties that are direct counterparts of the properties on hwand.
 First, qwand satisfies a characteristic equivalence rule.

 Lemma qwand_equiv : H Q1 Q2,